na-na-hi/renget/archive/cpu-lora.md

   - Think of this like the "Temperature" control when generating text.
   - Example: `--lora-r 128 --lora-alpha 256`
 - `--lora-alpha N`: LORA alpha : resulting LORA scaling is alpha/r. (default 4)
   - This divided by the rank becomes the scaling of the LoRA.
 Higher means stronger.
-A good standard value is twice your `--lora-r` ([Source.](https://blog.runpod.io/the-effects-of-rank-epochs-and-learning-rate-on-training-textual-loras/)).
-In many cases, people set `--lora-alpha` to the same value as `--lora-r`.
+People usually set `--lora-alpha` to the same value as `--lora-r`.
   - Example: `--lora-r 128 --lora-alpha 256`
   - Note: Using llama.cpp's `main.exe`, you can scale the LoRA, even after training using `--lora-scaled your-lora-file-name.gguf 1.0`
 - `--adam-alpha N`: Adam learning rate alpha (default 0.001000)